2017 Visiting Fellow at The University of Melbourne

 Professor Jean-Marie Roulin holds a Ph.D. from the University of Lausanne (Switzerland) and an “HDR” from the University of Paris-Sorbonne.
 Having taught in Switzerland and the United

 States, he is now Professor of Literature at the University of Lyon and a member of the CNRS research team IHRIM.

-On Tuesday 26th September, Professor Roulin will deliver the annual Walter Mangold Lecture at the University of Melbourne, on the topic: “Languages for Liberty: Figuring
+On Tuesday 26th September, Professor Roulin delivered the annual Walter Mangold Lecture at the University of Melbourne, on the topic: “Languages for Liberty: Figuring Revolutions,

 Previous Walter Mangold Visiting Scholars